 How important for you has it been to have a mentor?

-1- Look after yourself first and foremost.
+1. Look after yourself first and foremost.
 That’s the most important thing I think.
 I think you need to be able to help yourself, in order to be able to help others.
-It’s really important that you are always being honest to yourself and I think integrity is really important as well.
+It’s really important that you are always being honest with yourself and I think integrity is really important as well.

 Nick Pearce is a graduate of the RMIT Bachelor of Communication, Professional Communication (2014) he is willing to answer your questions about starting a new business.
 Find him in the Members section.

 "You need to have an essence of what really fulfils you, you want to wake up and do what you love and love what you do." - Nick Pearce - Co-Founder of HoMie